Eastern Washington: Population

-Compared to Western Washington, Eastern Washington has roughly twice the land area and one-fifth the population.
-According to the U.S. Census Bureau the population estimate as of July 2019 was 1,641,900.
+Compared to Western Washington, Eastern Washington has roughly twice the land area and one-fourth the population.
+As of the 2020 census, Eastern Washington was home to 1,667,593 of the state's total 7,705,281 residents, making its population comparable to that of West Virginia.
 The population growth rate between the two is roughly the same.
-Of Washington's ten Congressional districts, Eastern Washington exactly encompasses two (the 4th and 5th), aside from a small portion of the 3rd in Skamania County.
+Of Washington's ten Congressional districts, Eastern Washington exactly encompasses two (the 4th and 5th), aside from a small portion of the 8th in Chelan, Douglas, and Kittitas Counties.

 Education

 Eastern Washington hosts a number of universities including three of the state's five public universities.